I Want To...

 Physician Assistant Residents will be taught core clinical skill competencies in the Minimally Invasive Surgical Training Center (MISTC),as well as in the new Johns Hopkins Simulation Center.

-Modeled after the surgical MD resident program, you will follow the same schedule and adhere to the same call requirements as the surgical and/or Anesthesia residents within the ICU.
+You will follow the same schedule and adhere to the same call requirements as the Residents, Physician Assistants and Nurse Practitioners within the ICU.
 You will work closely with the existing ICU Physician Assistants and Nurse Practitioners.
 This relationship facilitates the intense mentoring and collaboration that is required for your growth and development in surgical, medical, and critical thinking skills.

 Rotation schedules have been organized to provide the most educational and supportive environment in which to learn.
 Any concerns related to the rotations should be brought immediately to the attention of the program directors or educational coordinator.
 We reserve the right to change the rotation schedule at any time in order to meet the needs of the individual PA resident, the needs of the institution, and in response to quality of education and experiences within the units as the year progresses.